debdutgoswami/lenzo/CONTRIBUTING.md

 2. Add screenshots if necessary.

-3. All PRs should be to the `develop` branch.
+3. All PRs should be directed to the `develop` branch.
 PRs to `main` will be rejected.

+4. Do ensure that you make **ONLY** atomic commits.

-4. Follow other best practices while contributing.
+5. Follow other best practices while contributing.

 ## Code of Conduct